 Academic Integrity.
 I expect all of you to follow the Academic Integrity policies of Roanoke College.
 All graded work should be your own work!
 This means that you cannot use any websites or apps that give step-by-step solutions to the problems.
+Additionally, you cannot use any chat bots to assist with any assignments.
 No collaboration is allowed on Mastery Tests.
 Unless otherwise stated, you many work together on the homework, but should write up your solutions separately.
 If you ever have questions about how these policies apply to our class please contact me.
 Any violations of our AI policies will automatically be turned over to the Academic Integrity Council.